Jakats/K9/README.md

 ## To-Do List
 1. Create function where K9 searches if player has drugs
-2. Give notification when no car is found for search (remove server side error also)

 ## Edit
 This is rework of Burk's K9 script made to work with QBCore Framework which you can find here https://github.com/qbcore-framework